ZeusCoderBE/Khoa_Luan_Tot_Nghiep_Agentic_RAG/README.md

 ## 1. Executive Summary

-This report presents the development and evaluation of a **Legal Advisory Chatbot System** aimed at providing accurate and context-aware responses to Vietnamese legal questions.
+This report presents the development and evaluation of a **Legal Retrieval System with Multi Agent System** aimed at providing accurate and context-aware responses to Vietnamese legal questions.
 The system leverages cutting-edge techniques including **LLMs**, **embedding-based vector retrieval**, **fine-tuned reranking**, and an **Agentic RAG pipeline**.
 The project represents a shift from traditional RAG architectures to more dynamic, modular, and agent-driven retrieval-generation frameworks, optimized for legal domain complexity.

 ![image](https://github.com/user-attachments/assets/05e843fe-0623-4085-b641-e4635fcea3c0)